 Hall was first elected to Congress in 1980.

 Meanwhile, Barton, who was elected in 1984 but is a youthful 65, had his gallbladder removed last month but is back to his regular schedule, including campaigning, said spokesman Sean Brown.

 Barton was at an Oct.
 10 congressional hearing at Dallas/Fort Worth Airport called by House Homeland Security Committee Chairman Mike McCaul, R-Austin, to examine government coordination on fighting the Ebola virus.

 In a touching moment recently, President Jimmy Carter and his wife, Rosalynn, walked house-to-house to hand a Bible to each soon-to-be homeowners at the Trinity Habitat for Humanity Carter Work Project in east Fort Worth.

 The Bibles were signed by the couple, who have led Habitat for Humanity projects for years in the U.S. and around the world.
 President Carter wished the homeowners happy lives in their new homes.

 In one case, he asked the couple where they were from.
 “The Congo,” they said, to which Carter responded that their new neighbors were from the Congo as well.
 The Carters posed for a picture with the work crews at each of the houses.
 When the pictures were done, he turned and said, “Back to work.”

 Trinity Habitat teamed with the Dallas Chapter in the build.
 Twenty homes are under construction in Fort Worth and 30 in Dallas.
-The Carters worked in Fort Worth Monday and Tuesday, and in Dallas the rest of the week.
+The Carters worked in Fort Worth two days and in Dallas the rest of the week.

 Staff writer Sandra Baker contributed to this report.